Get gigabytes back from your photo library.

-Library Cleanup finds the burst clones, repeat video takes, and screenshot piles hiding in Apple Photos — then lets you review and remove them, one confident tap at a time.
+Library Cleanup finds the burst clones, repeat video takes, and screenshot piles hiding in Apple Photos.
+You review and clear them in a few clicks.
 Everything runs on your Mac.
 Nothing is ever uploaded.

-Free· Apple Silicon· macOS 13 Ventura or later· ~43 MB
+Free· Open source· Notarized by Apple· Apple Silicon· macOS 13 Ventura or later· ~47 MB

 How it works